mlz-ictrl/nicos/doc/source/setups.rst

       modules = ['nicos.commands.standard', 'nicos.commands.taco']

 ``alias_config``
-   A list of device aliases that the current setup would like to change.
+   A dictionary of device aliases that the current setup would like to change.

    This is preferred to setting aliases in the ``startupcode`` since NICOS will combine this information from loaded setups and can make decisions how to set